-This course is designed to synthesize the knowledge that students have gained in their program of study, integrating their learning in the field with educational theory.
-Students will expand their learning through extensive readings and focus on assessment and leadership skills as it applies to their area of concentration.
+This course is designed for Educational Studies majors to synthesize the knowledge they have gained in their program of study.
+Students will expand their learning through extensive readings and focus on assessment and leadership skills as they apply to their area of concentration.
 Additionally, students will research a topic related to their student teaching.
 A research project is required.
 Concurrent enrollment with or prerequisite: ED 493.